 Texas sage is a classic in the American southwest.
 What is a Texas sage shrub?
 As a native plant, it provides cover for wild animals and birds and helps stabilize loose desert soils.
 This adaptable plant is drought tolerant and useful in areas with high heat and cold desert temperatures.
 It is also a landscape surprise that produces profuse lavender flowers.
 The plant additionally has deer resistance and thrives in poor soil.

-Texas sage can achieve 6 feet (2 m.) in height with a similar spread.
+In the figwort family, Texas sage can achieve 6 feet (1.8 m) in height with a similar spread.
 While the grayish green, woolly leaves are not terribly spectacular, the new wood on the plant produces copious lavender purple, magenta, or white flowers.
 These have three fuzzy petals and a fused set below with conspicuous white anthers.

-Plants are easy to propagate either through seed or softwood cuttings.
-In most regions, the leaves are evergreen but occasionally the plant may be deciduous.
-Texas sage information wouldn’t be complete without a list of its other common names.
-One of the more interesting is barometer shrub, as it blooms after monsoon rains.
-It is also known as Texas Ranger, cenezio, and silverleaf.
+Texas sage is easy to propagate either through seed or softwood cuttings.
+In most regions the leaves are evergreen, but occasionally the plant may be deciduous.
 Blooming starts in spring and occurs in bursts every four to six weeks up until fall in most regions.

 How to Grow Texas Sage

 Most pests steer clear of this native plant and it has few disease issues.
 One thing that will cause it trauma is boggy soil that doesn’t drain.
-Texas sage care is minimal and it is an excellent plant for a novice.
+Texas sage care is minimal and it is an excellent plant for a new gardener.